Bound by Corruption by BelovedStranger

 Amber fire met her gaze.
 Whatever he saw in her own made him groan, low and deep.
 The sound went straight to her sex, pooling liquid heat.
 His lips found her jaw, nibbling gently at the same moment she felt him pinch her nipples.
 Kagome sucked in a harsh breath, back arching at the electric sensation.
 He did it again, pulled on them.
 She cried out.
 She heard him hiss when her derriere ground against his groin, felt him thrust his erection against her.

-Kagome writhed against his powerful chest as he pinched, pulled, and rolled her nipples.
-She’d never known how much pleasure could be had at such a simple touch.
-He manipulated her body like he had the right, like she was his.
-It was madness!
+Sesshomaru touched her, manipulating her body like he had the right, like she was his.
+Possession.
+Madness!
 She never wanted it to stop.
-She forgot why she had encouraged him, thought only of the need that built unbearably under his masterful touch.
+She forgot why she had encouraged him, thought only of the need that built unbearably under his masterful handling of her body.

 She was suddenly staring up into Sesshomaru eyes, the amber hue deepening to molten gold.
 He wanted her.
 She needed him.
 His erection pulsed between them, drawing her attention.
 The water was clear, giving her an unmitigated view of that part of him.
 Unbidden, a thought emerged.
 He was larger here than Onigumo had been; much larger.
+And were those…mauve stripes along either side of his shaft, connecting to the markings curving over his hips?

 At her touch, he hissed.